 Your company or business can choose up to four SIC Codes if needed, though many companies opt to select just one; to serve as a concise summary of what they do as a business.
 Choosing at least one SIC Code is a vital part of the registration process.

 Registered Office Address

 When looking to register a business or company, the final thing that you must provide is a registered office address- this is the address that all physical communications will be sent to.
 The given address will need to be a physical address in the UK, within the same country your business is registered in.
 For example, any company registered in England must have a corresponding registered address in England.
-You can use a PO Box address for your registered office address but bear in mind that you will still need to include a physical address and a postcode as a part of the registration process.
+You are required to provide a correspondence address for your registered office address, which means that you won't be able to use a PO Box.

 How UK Postbox can Help